Decorative image for blog on Apache vs. NGINX

 Final Thoughts

-When it comes to comparing Apache vs. NGINX, one is not necessarily better than the other.
+When it comes to Apache vs. NGINX, one is not necessarily better than the other.
 Depending on your environment and application needs, it may make more sense to use Apache or NGINX, or use them together as described above.

 In the most recent State of Open Source Report, Apache HTTP and NGINX were the top two most popular open source web infrastructure tools, with usage within a percentage point of each other (36% NGINX vs. 35% Apache).